kawaii5/izbicki.me/blog/Conversions.md

 On the other hand, Haskell has a clean and simple way of converting and storing unicode characters.
 Haskell uses one library, [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html) to do these conversions.

 This table shows the differences from converting from [`ByteString`](https://hackage.haskell.org/package/bytestring) to UTF-8 [`Text`](https://hackage.haskell.org/package/text) in Haskell and `wstring` and UTF-8 `string` in C++.
 For Haskell, import [`Data.ByteString`](https://hackage.haskell.org/package/bytestring-0.9.2.1/docs/Data-ByteString.html).

+`ByteString` represents a sequence of bytes or 8-bit characters.
+It does not support Unicode.

+`Text` representes Unicode character strings that may be variable-length.

 <table>
 <tr>
 <td>Haskell</td>